Drew Waters Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 11th in MLB.

-- The Rays' 3.57 team ERA ranks second across all MLB pitching staffs.
+- The Rays have a 3.56 team ERA that ranks second among all MLB pitching staffs.

-- Rays pitchers combine to give up 76 home runs (one per game), the fifth-fewest in the league.
+- Rays pitchers combine to allow the seventh-fewest home runs in baseball (78 total, one per game).

-- Eflin (8-3) gets the starting nod for the Rays in his 14th start of the season.
-He's put together a 3.26 ERA in 77 1/3 innings pitched, with 77 strikeouts.
+- Chirinos gets the start for the Rays, his fourth of the season.
+He is 3-2 with a 2.72 ERA and 20 strikeouts through 43 2/3 innings pitched.

-- The righty's last appearance was on Saturday against the San Diego Padres, when he threw six innings, surrendering two earned runs while allowing four hits.
+- His last time out was on Sunday against the San Diego Padres, when the righty threw 4 2/3 innings, surrendering three earned runs while giving up six hits.

-- In 13 games this season, the 29-year-old has a 3.26 ERA and 9 strikeouts per nine innings, while allowing a batting average of .224 to opposing hitters.
+- The 29-year-old has put up an ERA of 2.72, with 4.2 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .196 against him.

 © 2023 Data Skrive.
 All rights reserved.